abbassmd/Adblockdns/README.md

 4. Follow the prompts to complete the installation process.

-## Filters used in the Mobile Config iOS files
+## 🚫Filters used in the Mobile Config iOS files

 The Mobile Config iOS files provided in this repository use the following filters to block ads: